nirgeier/katacoda-scenarios/slides/md/Kubernetes/01-Introduction/0101-Kubernetes-overview.md

     `pod`       | group of containers running together on a host `service`   | stable network endpoint to connect to one or multiple containers `namespace` | isolated group of things
-    `replicaset`| set of containers which can be scalled `secret`    | sensitive data to be passed to a container
+    `replicaset`| set of containers which can be scaled `secret`    | sensitive data to be passed to a container